nilaydesh1993/Nilay_Deshmukh/README.md

 ## [Heroku Dashboard](https://nilaydash.herokuapp.com/login)

-As deployment is one of the most essential aspects of machine learning project architecture, I always try to deploy on a variety of platforms.
-Have a look at my simple web app deployed on Heroku.
+As deployment is one of the most essential aspects of machine learning project architecture, I always try to deploy on various platforms.
+Please have a look at my simple web app deployed on Heroku.

 [<img src="Images/Dash 1.gif">](https://nilaydash.herokuapp.com/login)